 The Final Season’s episodes all feel like episodes of a TV show; the series has always done this well, with a ‘Previously on The Walking Dead’ recap, but here there’s even a title sequence and theme song after a cold open.
 It’s a great technique.
 Recaps are done more in the style of the comic book with voiceover and illustrations, whereas the other games used animated in-engine cutscenes – it’s a stylistic choice that didn’t quite have the same effect as the one used in previous seasons, but your mileage may vary.

-During the first game, I wasn’t able to make Clementine shoot anything more than inanimate targets and couldn’t ask her to kill, no matter the circumstances.
+During the first game, I wasn’t able to make Clementine shoot anything more than inanimate targets and couldn’t ask her to kill, no matter the circumstances (despite the choice being available at least once).
 By the climax of The Final Season’s last episode, I’d too often been confronted by the fallout from showing mercy and empathy throughout the various games in the series – and I made sure to take the lethal option whenever it presented itself at that stage.
-I’d grown from a meek young character into one who’d kill without hesitation to ensure that the consequences couldn’t come back and bite me in the arse further down the line.
+I’d grown from a meek young character into one who’d kill without hesitation, to ensure that the consequences couldn’t come back and bite me in the arse further down the line.
 It was amazing to sit and think of how my approach had evolved throughout the series, just as it would have to – in theory – were a similar situation to develop in the real world.

 Speaking of choice and consequence, one of the major threats in The Final Season comes from a decision made very early on in the first series – and it has absolutely devastating repercussions.
 It’s a masterstroke to bring your actions front and centre, driving home what a strong narrative throughline the series has.
 Even if it wasn’t planned to the smallest detail, it certainly feels as if it was – which is the same for the series as a whole.
 Though the branching narrative concept may be illusory for the most part, it always feels as if the story is playing out because of what you’ve done – or failed to do.
 The Walking Dead: The Final Season may not be a perfect game in isolation, but from a narrative point of view it does everything it needed to in order to give us closure and bring us to the end of this particular journey.
 From start to finish, it was an emotionally draining, but unforgettable trip.
 As a whole, the series is an absolute masterpiece – and I’m very glad that I went on this ride, with its huge cast of flawed, but interesting characters.
 I’m just glad I was able to stop myself from throwing my controller across the room.